jakubvod/spotipy_flask/README.md

 CLIENT_SECRET = 'xxxxxxxxx'
 REDIRECT_URI = 'http://localhost:8888/callback'
 ```
-# 4. Get your ID and SECRET from [Spotify's Dashboard](https://developer.spotify.com/dashboard) (you need to create an app) and replace the xxxxxxxxx values with your credentials.
+# 4. Get your ID and SECRET from [Spotify's Dashboard](https://developer.spotify.com/dashboard)
+- (you need to create an app) and replace the xxxxxxxxx values with your credentials.
+# 5. Start the app
+- Run `main.py`
+- The website will be available at http://localhost:8888